MuKnIO/avoum-cardano-feasibility-study/study.md

 - A map from account ids in the original transaction to the `ScriptContext` for the last intervening transaction to modify the corresponding account.

-...and the return value is the raw bytes of the new transaction (TODO: should we expose this as `BuiltinData` instead?
-It's not like we need to preserve signatures).
+...and the return value is the raw bytes of the new transaction.

 <a name="Proof-of-Concept"></a>
 ### Proof of Concept